loveencounterflow/icql-dba/README.md

-[`better-sqlite3`](https://github.com/JoshuaWise/better-sqlite3) or something with a compatible API), **(2) a path to an SQLite DB file**, and **(2) a path to an ICQL source file** with statement definitions; it then binds together these three pieces to produce an object where the statement definitions have been turned into methods that execute queries against the DB.
+[`better-sqlite3`](https://github.com/JoshuaWise/better-sqlite3) or something with a compatible API), **(2) a path to an SQLite DB file**, and **(2) a path to an ICQL source file** with statement definitions; it then binds together these three pieces to produce an object where the statement definitions have been turned into methods that perform queries against the DB.

 ## ICQL Installation